-Heaven Sent Children Adoption assists families with completing home studies for adoptions from countries such as: Bulgaria, China, Columbia, Costa Rica, Ecuador, Honduras, India, Poland, Marshall Islands, South Korea, Uganda, and Ukraine.
-At Heaven Sent Children Adoption, we have been helping build families through adoption since 1991 and have assisted in the support of families after placement of more than 1,000 children with families in Tennessee.
-Thank you for your interest in adopting internationally.
+Heaven Sent Children Adoption currently assists families with completing home studies for adoptions from various countries around the world.
+At Heaven Sent Children Adoption, we have been helping build families through adoption since 1991 and have assisted in the support of families after placement of more than 1,150 children.
 All families who are interested in adopting internationally must have a home study completed by a licensed child placing agency in the state of their residence.
 This is part of our role in assisting families with international adoption.
-We also assist families in selecting an international adoption program and placing agency, act as our families' liaison and advocate with our partnering agencies, assist with immigration paperwork, dossier compilation and authentication, international adoption education, counseling and support.
-Many of our Social Workers are also adoptive parents and have firsthand experience with domestic and international adoption.
-The staff is sensitive to the emotions families encounter when pursuing adoption and are eager to help you choose a country, decide on a referral, prepare for travel, and transition your child into your home.
-We look forward to sharing your adoption experience.
-If you have chosen Heaven Sent Children as your home study adoption agency, you may contact us for an application to begin the adoption process.
-The fee due with the application is $200.
-Your Social Worker will contact you after receipt of your application to schedule the first visit to begin the Home Study process.
-For questions about countries you are considering, please feel free to call our office and speak with an Adoption Counselor.
-Each of our workers has a special area of interest and expertise.
-If you are interested in international adoption contact Cindy Posey at firstname.lastname@example.org or you can call us at 615-898-0803.
+We also assist families in selecting an international adoption program and placing agency, act as our families' liaison and advocate with the placing agency, provide international adoption education, counseling, and support.
+Our staff is sensitive to the emotions families encounter when pursuing adoption and are eager to help you through the process. ***Please see Hague Accredited section for those wanting to adopt from a Hague country.

 The Process for International Adoption

-6. Prepare the legal documents (dossier).
-The documents required by each country vary, but will include documents such as birth certificates, marriage certificate, physicians letters, reference letters, police clearance letters, and CIS approval.
-We can work with you in completing your dossier and having it certified and legalized.
+- Prepare the legal documents (dossier).
+The documents required by each country vary, but will include documents such as birth certificates, marriage certificate, physician’s letters, reference letters, police clearance letters, and CIS approval.
 These documents will be filed in court or presented to government officials in the country your child resides in.
 They will be used to process your adoption.

-8. Travel.
-You will be notified when you need to travel to the country and enter your petition to adopt in court, bring your child home after finalization, or when you child is being escorted to you.
+- Travel.
+You will be notified when you need to travel to the country, enter your petition to adopt in court, and bring your child home after finalization.
 As soon as the legal work is complete, you are the child's legal parent, and you complete your immigration visa with the U.S. Embassy in that country and return to the United States.

-9. If your child is being escorted to you, the legal work and visa are completed first and then permission is granted for the escort to leave the country with your child.
-Home.
+- Post Placement Supervision.
 After your child is home, we will begin the post placement visits with your family.
-These must be completed according to the laws and policies of Heaven Sent Children, your child's country, and your state.
-The purpose of these reports is two fold.
-To show the country of origin that the placement of the child in your care was a good decision and to assist you with the adjustment of parenting a child from another country.
+These must be completed according to the laws of your child's country, your state, and the policies of Heaven Sent Children Adoption.
+The purpose of these reports is to show the country of origin that the placement of the child in your care was a good decision and to assist you with the adjustment of parenting a child from another country.

 Fees to Consider

-- Travel, lodging, and other in-country expenses vary depending
+- Travel, lodging, and other in-country expenses vary depending on the country